raghavendrags/raghavendrags.github.io/_pages/about.md

   - /about.html
 ---

-I'm Raghavendra G S, a Post Doctoral Researcher at the [Scientific Computing and Imaging Institute (SCI)](https://www.sci.utah.edu/), [University of Utah](https://www.utah.edu/).
+I'm Raghavendra G S, a Postdoctoral Researcher at the [Scientific Computing and Imaging Institute (SCI)](https://www.sci.utah.edu/), [University of Utah](https://www.utah.edu/).
 My mentor is [Prof. Bei Wang Phillips](http://www.sci.utah.edu/~beiwang/).

 Previously, I've been a Research Fellow at the Department of [Computer Science and Automation (CSA)](https://www.csa.iisc.ac.in/), [Indian Institute of Science (IISc)](https://iisc.ac.in/), Bengaluru.
 I was part of the [Visualization and Graphics Lab (VGL)](https://vgl.csa.iisc.ac.in/).